 As colossal as all these games were, there really was only one winner when it came to the NES and that, my friends, was Mario.
 I’m convinced that this beautiful little moustachioed man is to blame for my inexplicable desire to stand next to fat men with facial hair in pubs.
 I was completely addicted to the first one despite the fact that it gave me my first proper game rage (which was always my sister’s fault, even though she never played the thing), I even liked Super Mario Brothers 2 just because it looked like it had been guest programmed by Howard Marx.
 The third one is probably my favourite though, crossing an Italian plumber with a really violent woodland creature then gifting it the power of flight is all I wanted as an 11 year old.

 Other than providing me with hours of entertainment, Mario also achieved something that is considered essential when you are a child with a penchant for gaming: he got my mum hooked.
 If you’re a pre-teen wanting your next gaming fix, there is always going to be one thing in your way: Money.
 You’re never going to have the cash to buy the latest console on your own, but if one of your parents wanted it……..

 So, now that I am settling into what some would argue is the beginning of middle age, I have rediscovered myself as a gamer.
 I am going to leave the Wii to the newer generation of gaming children and hope that they will get as much out of it as I did the NES back in 1988.
-Nowadays my platforms of choice are my xbox and PC – through which I have developed a deep seated addiction to medieval fantasy RPGs and coop-mode Borderlands – but I really hope that one day I can ruin my own kid’s Christmas in order to help me complete a game on their brand new Nintendo :)
+Nowadays my platform of choice is mostly my Xbox – through which I have developed a deep seated addiction to medieval fantasy RPGs and coop-mode Borderlands – but I really hope that one day I can ruin my own kid’s Christmas in order to help me complete a game on their brand new Nintendo 🙂